 Why is SLTP needed?

-Also, in October 2013, an eligible transmission customer submitted a transmission service request to Western for transmission service within the same area requested by Reclamation.
-Western is evaluating both requests jointly in order to determine if it can satisfy Reclamation’s need and the eligible customer’s request with a single project.
+Also, in October 2013, Duke American Transmission Company (DATC) submitted a transmission service request to Western for transmission service within the same area requested by Reclamation.
+Western is evaluating both requests jointly in order to determine if it can satisfy Reclamation’s need and DATC’s request with a single project.